 For small puppies I use regular finger nail clippers for toenails; you will want to clip them at least once every 2 weeks.
 When the nails are big enough you can switch to regular small dog nail clippers.
 You will want a pair of small, sharp scissors to snip the hair between the toe pads every month, as it grows just as fast as the rest of the coat, unlike dogs with “fur.”

 Your new puppy will be growing the first set of teeth, and will get adult teeth around 6 months of age.
 Have lots of toys on hand, some soft and cuddly, and some meant for chewing.
 Your puppy will make a toy out of anything – a leaf, a piece of rope, or your flip flop!
 Please know that your favorite suede slippers have two of your puppy’s favorite scents – leather, and FEET!
 It’s cute when they chew on them while you are wearing them, but you might not be happy with the results in the morning…..

 You will want to keep your young puppy in a restricted area when not under your direct supervision to help avoid accidents, and to provide more structure for his or her young life.
 There are some wonderful play pens, gates, etc. to make this more manageable if you do not have a conveniently small area to restrict their living space.
-I never recommend keeping the puppy in a bathroom with the door closed; you can foster separation anxiety easily if you do that.
+I never recommend keeping the puppy in a bathroom or laundry room with the door closed; you can foster separation anxiety easily if you do that.
 A walk-through gate is a nice solution.
 Bindaboo makes a very handsome wrought iron walk through gate that is more permanent, and we use those throughout our house to restrict our Shih Tzu to certain areas and keep them from wandering upstairs!